basso/gettopirate/README.md

 # gettopirate
-Full of bugs, does not work yet
+Full of bugs, does not work yet fully yet

-## Todo
-- Fix namingdecoder to remove episode name in scenerelease.
-- Implement email, to bother you.
-- Implement clean filter?
-(Only use ShowRSS.. might not be needed)

 ## What does decode
 Show Name S05E08 720p HDTV x264 KILLERS